Torque3DResources/objectiveModule/README.md

 ```
 ObjectiveModule::onLoadMap()
 ```
-> Executed post map-load, used in conjunction with fileio onSaveLoaded module callback to load objective state
+> Executed post map-load as part of the core loader behavior via a callonmodules() callback, used in conjunction with fileio onSaveLoaded module callback to load objective state
     if it fails, uses initstate instead

 ## Objective module support
 ```
 doObjectiveCallback(%ObjectiveTag, %act)
 ```
-> Generates callbacks of the form ObjectiveTag::on<State>()
+> Invokes callbacks of the form <%ObjectiveTag>::on<%act>()
-> also executes any generics via callOnModules module::onObjective<State>("ObjectiveTag")
+> also executes any generics via callOnModules <moduleName>::onObjective<%act>("ObjectiveTag")

 ```
 ObjectiveStateChanged()